Parsa-Rajabi/CPSC-344/docs/project/milestone-2.md

 The following do **not** count toward the 6-page main body limit:

 - Cover page
-- Table of Contents and Changes Since Milestone 1 page
+- Table of Contents and Design Decision Log page
 - Appendix

 Use the following section limits: